menuitem/scajax/README.md

     gem 'scajax'

-or for latest version of the gem add:
+or for the latest version of the gem add:

     gem 'scajax', git: 'git@github.com:menuitem/scajax.git'

-And then execute:
+And then execute bundle:

     $ bundle

 Also you can install it yourself in your system gems as:

     $ gem install scajax

 ## Usage

     $ rails g scajax [RESOURCE_NAME]

 ### Quick Simple Example:

 1. Add scajax to your application's Gemfile:

 		gem 'scajax'

-2. Run 'bundle' to install this gem in your project.
+2. Run 'bundle' to install this gem in your project:

     $ bundle